 - Weekly, hour-long meetings with your spiritual guide

-- Three large group gatherings – Advent, Lent and Easter seasons.
+- Optional large group gatherings for Advent, Lent, and Easter seasons

 The long retreat is undeniably a commitment of time and resolve – one that may or may not be right for everyone or perhaps not right at this time.
 It is something of a spiritual marathon.
 Fortunately Ignatius offers many other practical tools for spiritual growth that we can all enjoy.

-If you’d like to learn more about the Spiritual Exercises and Ignatian spirituality – and how you might experience it, please join us:
+If you’d like to learn more about the Spiritual Exercises and Ignatian spirituality – and how you might experience it, please join us for a Zoom conference: